The path exploration techniques lets you do things like:

 - Uncover looping behavior which may indicate users becoming stuck.

 - Determining the effects of an event on subsequent users actions.

 Create a path exploration

 - Sign in to Google Analytics.

-- On the right, under STARTING POINT, click to choose a dimension, or drag a dimension from the Tab Settings > NODE TYPE list and drop it in the STARTING POINT.
+Under STARTING POINT, click to choose a dimension, or drag and drop a dimension from the NODE TYPE list to the STARTING POINT.

-Your new path analysis appears.
+Your new path exploration appears.
 On the left is the starting point you selected.
-To the right is STEP +1, which shows the top 5 screens your users viewed or events they triggered after that starting point.
+To the right is STEP +1, which shows the top 5 screens that your users viewed or events they triggered after that starting point.
 You will also have the option to view more screens if available.

 See your users' next steps

 To see the next steps your users took, click a data point in the graph.
-(Data points in a path analysis are called nodes.)
+(Data points in a path exploration are called nodes.)